 Masters 2026 odds, picks, predictions, props: Expert fading Tyrrell Hatton in best bets at Augusta National

-SportsLine golf expert Brady Kannon just locked in his best bets for the 2026 Masters at Augusta National Golf Club in Augusta, Ga.
+SportsLine golf expert Brady Kannon just locked in his best bets for the 2026 Masters at Augusta National Golf Club with Tiger Woods and Phil Mickelson both not playing

-After finally slaying all of his past demons by winning last year's Masters Tournament and completing the career grand slam, Rory McIlroy will look to win his second Masters in a row.
-He remains one of this year's favorites at +1200, trailing only Scottie Scheffler (+500), Jon Rahm (+950) and Bryson DeChambeau (+1000).
+After finally slaying all of his past demons by winning last year's Masters and completing the career grand slam, Rory McIlroy will look to win his second Masters in a row.
+He remains one of this year's favorites at +1300, trailing only Scottie Scheffler (+500), Jon Rahm (+1000) and Bryson DeChambeau (+1000) in the latest 2026 Masters odds.
 It had taken McIlroy 11 years to finally complete his career grand slam, having last won a major in 2014.
 Despite numerous failures and the pressure mounting, he finally broke through in 2025.

-The 90th edition of the Masters tees off on Thursday, and has a $21 million purse.
+The Masters 2026 tees off on Thursday morning, and has a $21 million purse.
 It will be played on the par-72, 7,555-yard Augusta National Golf Club course.
-Among those past winners not competing due to personal reasons include Tiger Woods and Phil Mickelson.
+Among the past winners not competing due to personal reasons include Tiger Woods and Phil Mickelson.
 Before making any 2026 Masters picks, you need to see the 2026 Masters predictions from golf expert Brady Kannon.

 Top 2026 Masters expert picks

-One of Kannon's 2026 Masters Tournament predictions: He's fading Tyrrell Hatton at 70-1, avoiding him in outright picks and head-to-head selections.
+One of Kannon's 2026 Masters Tournament predictions: He's fading Tyrrell Hatton, who opened at 55-1 and has fallen to 80-1, avoiding him in outright picks and head-to-head selections.
 The 34-year-old Englishman has 13 career wins in his professional career, winning his last event at the Hero Dubai Desert Classic in January 2025.
 In his nine previous Masters Tournaments, he has missed the cut twice, and has finished in the top-10 just once, that coming in 2024 when he was ninth.
 He tied for 14th last year.

 "I see the other three majors as better fits for Hatton and not the test that the Masters presents.
 Furthermore, his game has been quite inconsistent this season with finishes of 47th, 45th and 38th wrapped around a 3rd and a 10th.
 The Masters, or any major, really, is not necessarily receptive to volatility in one's current game.
 Remember: Here, we are dealing with 50-some players on LIV and Hatton ranks 44th in scrambling, 33rd for greens in regulation and 27th in putting average.
 Normally, I might say Hatton is worth a look at a top 20 finish, but with the way he's been all over the place this season, another missed cut at the year's first major championship could be in Hatton's near future."
 See who Kannon is backing at SportsLine.